19hours/sg-statutes/Acts/Mental Capacity Act.md

 Delivery of instrument for attachment of note

-23A.
-If the Public Guardian is required to attach a note to a registered instrument under paragraph 20, 21, 22 or 23, any person who possesses all or any of the following documents must deliver them to the Public Guardian for the note to be attached:
+23A.—(1) If the Public Guardian is required to attach a note to a registered instrument under paragraph 20, 21, 22 or 23, any person who possesses all or any of the following documents must deliver them to the Public Guardian:

 (a) the instrument;

-(b) any office copies of the instrument;
+(b) [Deleted by S 500/2019 wef 01/08/2019]

 (c) any copies of the instrument that have been certified by the Public Guardian under paragraph 15.

 [S 526/2014 wef 01/09/2014]

+[S 500/2019 wef 01/08/2019]

+(2) The Public Guardian may attach to the registered instrument, the note in any form and manner as the Public Guardian may determine (including in an electronic form and by electronic means).

+[S 500/2019 wef 01/08/2019]

 Notification of alterations